curvedmark/tree-visitor/README.md

 var visitor = new Visitor(actions);
 ```

 `actions` is an object containing functions (each one is call an "action").
-If the key and the value of the node's `type` property are equal, that node will be passed to the action.
+If the key and the value of the node's `type` property are equal, the created visitor object and that node will be passed to the action.
 If no such key exists for an node, an action of key `node` will be called, if there is one.
 Otherwise, the node is silently ignored.
 Nodes don't have a `type` property are also ignored.

 ```javascript
 var nodes = [